ironman-eric/thrive_challenge/README.md

 ## Features

 - Reads user and company json
+- validate the data against a schema using json-schema. abort the app if the data is no good
 - Filters and groups users based on the company they belong to and their email status
 - Reshapes and writes data to a text file